felixdenoix/contentful-nuxt-repro/README.md

-# Repro of module error in SSR with nuxt3
+# Repro of contentful rich-text module error with nuxt3